 door so that you can monitor the student)

+The appropriate focus of time out is to provide a safe place for the youngster to become calm.
+It is not meant to be a punishment.
 Some time out rooms have the thermostat turned up too high, a number of non-functional lights, wobbly and uncomfortable desks, and maybe a smelly food item placed behind the radiator.
 This environmental state is designed to make the time out setting a undesirable place to be assigned.
-This condition promotes the urge to do whatever is required in order to return to the learning environment (and avoid return by behaving well there for the teacher).
-Time out monitors may also require an essay describing what was done incorrectly and what behavior should have been displayed.
-An exit conference with the time out monitor might also be required.
+These modifications are questionable as they border on punitiveness.
+While the noxious conditions promote the urge to do whatever is required in order to return to the learning environment (and avoid return by behaving well there for the teacher), it is best to promote appropriate classroom behavior via positive means.

 The time out room option should not be the last step in your sequential hierarchy of interventions.
 If it is the last thing on your list, you'll end up battling with the youngster to get him/her to go there and probably end up calling some big beastly guy to drag the kid to the room.
 To avoid all the histrionics and physical confrontation, use it somewhere in the middle of all your intervention steps.
 In that way, you can give the student a choice...going to the time out room or accepting the next consequence on your list (e.g., visit to the office, call home, detention, etc.).